UConn vs. Ohio State Predictions & Picks - Women's NCAA Tournament Sweet 16

 UConn vs. Ohio State Women's Basketball Predictions & Picks - NCAA Tournament Sweet 16

-Saturday's game at Climate Pledge Arena has the UConn Huskies (31-5) squaring off against the Ohio State Buckeyes (27-7) at TBA on March 25.
-Our computer prediction projects a 76-66 victory for UConn, who are favored by our model.
+Saturday's contest that pits the UConn Huskies (31-5) versus the Ohio State Buckeyes (27-7) at Climate Pledge Arena has a projected final score of 76-66 (based on our computer prediction) in favor of UConn, who is favored in this matchup by our model.
+Game time is at 4:00 PM ET on March 25.

-In their last game on Monday, the Huskies claimed a 77-58 victory against Baylor.
+In their last matchup on Monday, the Huskies claimed a 77-58 victory over Baylor.

 UConn vs. Ohio State Game Info